OvercastCommunity/overcastcommunity.github.io/_posts/2020-08-02-Once_Upon_a_Time.md

 ## Prize pool, passes and server upgrades

-*This is final and it's subject to change*
+*This is not final and it's subject to change*

 - The team leader of the winning team will receive a private server for a month.
 They will have full permissions in-game.
 - A tournament winner rank both in-game and in the Discord server, with donor perks.